 2022 - GDK

-With my Team, we created an entirely new development kit for future use by game developers to have a minimalist, streamlined, market-agnostic framework which will ease the development process so that they can focus on making great games.
+With my Team, we created an entirely new development kit for future use by game developers to have a minimalist, streamlined, multi market/product framework which will ease the development process so that they can focus on making great games.
 Stock photo to the right.